Skip to main content

 Docker Compose example

-This docker-compose file will create a Speechmatics GPU inference server:
+This docker-compose file will create a Speechmatics GPU Inference Server:

 (assumes your license.json file is in the current working directory)